DS4PS/course-asu-paf-586-summer-2019/lab-04-feature-engineering.md

 ![](https://media.springernature.com/original/springer-static/image/art%3A10.1007%2Fs13042-013-0182-4/MediaObjects/13042_2013_182_Fig5_HTML.jpg)

-Once oriented to the face, an algorithm can identify facial landmarks that will be present on all faces:
+Once oriented to the face, an algorithm can identify facial landmarks (which is actually similar to how our own brains recognize faces):

 ![](https://images.techhive.com/images/article/2014/02/facial_recognition-100245056-large.jpg)

-The computer then translate the landmark view of a small set of prominent features to a grid model that measures the distance between each feature:
+The computer translates the landmark view of a small set of prominent features of a face to a grid model that measures the distance between each feature:

 ![](https://cdn-images-1.medium.com/max/1600/1*wh1N-kogDMaZYS17lqyqeQ.jpeg)

 Voila!
 We now have a format that can be used to generate a quantitative variables describing a face.
 Each line represents a distance between facial landmarks.
-The length of each line becomes a distinct feature.
+The length of each line becomes a distinct feature that can be measured and quantified.

-You don't always know the distance from the camera to the face, so you might not be able to predict the actual size of specific features (is that person's nose large or was the camera just way too close?), but it is easy enough to calculate relative sizes.
-If you set the distance between the eyes to one, for example, then every other distance on this graph (each line) can be calculated relative to that distance.
+You don't always know the distance from the camera to the face, so you might not be able to predict the actual size of specific features (is my nose big or was the camera just way too close?), but it is easy enough to calculate relative sizes.
+If you set the distance between the eyes as a measure of one unit, for example, then every other distance on this graph (each line) can be calculated relative to that distance.
+Thus you are not identifying individuals based upon the actual size of their noses, but by the relative distances between all features on their face.

-There are [many different ways](https://towardsdatascience.com/face-detection-for-beginners-e58e8f21aad9) to accomplish this basic process of creating abstract mathematical models of the face.
+There are [different ways](https://towardsdatascience.com/face-detection-for-beginners-e58e8f21aad9) to accomplish this basic process of creating abstract mathematical models of the face.
 They all return a list of quantitative features that describe an individual face.

 And finally, we compare the measurements from a specific face against measurements in a large database of candidate faces.
 You can do this quickly because you are working with a few dozen measures (distance between eyes, distance between edges of the mouth, distance between edge of mouth to eye, etc.).
 You would calculate the difference between the face you are trying to identify, and each face in the database by comparing the length of each line.